openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 >
 > 4 251 hashes on a modern computer is not very much work (most computers can achieve at least 4 million hashes per second).
 > Bitcoin automatically varies the target (and thus the amount of work required to generate a block)
-> to keep a roughly constant rate of block generation [,that is, about every 10 minutes].
+> to keep a roughly constant rate of block generation [,that is, about every 10 minutes for the mining lottery].
 >
 > (Source: [Proof of work @ Bitcoin Wiki](https://en.bitcoin.it/wiki/Proof_of_work))

-Let's break down the "magic" proof-of-work / waste machinery step-by-step and let's start with calculating the SHA-256 hash:
+Let's break down the "magic" proof-of-work / waste lottery step-by-step and let's start with calculating the SHA-256 hash: